snoek09/snoek09.github.io/source/_posts/2019-08-17-am8-aluminium-frame-build.md

 I didn't print the case for the LCD as I don't need it; I'm using a [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/) with [OctoPrint](https://octoprint.org/) and [Printoid](https://printoid.net/).
 This way I can control and monitor prints from my smartphone.
 I can even watch the print in progress as the Pi Zero has a camera attached to it.

-Some other parts that have been upgraded/added during this conversion;
+Some other parts that have been upgraded/added during this build;

 - Z-axis couplers; plum shaft
 - mainboard: [Anet A8 board version 1.7](http://s.click.aliexpress.com/e/Tk7sSCY); added fuse and 24 volt support